 In my practice, I focus on educating my patients about obesity and its accompanying health risks.
 We work together to create a plan best suited to the patient’s needs and lifestyle.
 Change is not always easy, but when someone is committed to their health and willing to be an active player in their treatment plan, they are very likely to see positive results.

-Today I want to dive deep into the issues most commonly responsible for obesity, as well as a sample 5 step treatment plan to regain health and vitality.
-I suggest working with with your own medical professional to tailor the plan to your situation.
+Today I want to dive deep into the issues most commonly responsible for obesity, as well as a sample 5-step treatment plan to regain health and vitality.
+I suggest working with your own medical professional to tailor the plan to your situation.

 What Is Obesity?

-As of 2017, as estimated 36.5% of U.S. adults have obesity.
+As of 2017, an estimated 36.5% of U.S. adults have obesity.
 That is 1 in 3 American adults.
-As a nation we are spending over $147 billion a year to treat obesity and resulting medical conditions.
+As a nation, we are spending over $147 billion a year to treat obesity and resulting medical conditions.
 (1)

 Most physicians use Body Mass Index (BMI) to roughly gauge whether a patient is too thin, normal, overweight or obese.
 It is not a perfect means of measurement because it only takes weight and height into consideration and not muscle, skeletal structure or fitness level into account.

 If you have a BMI between 25-29.9 you are considered overweight.
 If it is above 30 then you are considered obese.
 If you know your weight and height you can get a general idea of where you fall on the scale.
 Remember, this is not a perfect method but can give you a general idea of what a doctor might say about your weight.